wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md

 ### Build and deploy a SPA from source code

 1. To create a web application component, connect a repository that includes the web application source code.
-2. Select the relevant build presets: Default build presets include **React**, **Angular**, and **Vue.js**.
+2. Select the relevant build preset: Default build presets include **React**, **Angular**, and **Vue.js**.
 If you are using a different SPA framework, you can try one of these build presets because the configurations can be overridden to support most JavaScript-based SPAs.
 3. Enter the build command: Based on your package manager (NPM, yarn, or pnpm).
 The relevant package manager is run based on the dependency lock file in your repository (defaults to NPM if no lock file is present).
 4. Specify the build output directory.
 5. Specify the NodeJS version: Choreo does not pick the Node.js version from the `package.json` engine property.
 The required Node version must be explicitly set in the build configuration.